Whipple10m/GDF/make_manual/README.md

 # GDF/make_manual

 This directory was added in 2025 to build the GDF manual, essentially duplicating the functionality of the `GDF$MANUAL` function in `gdf.for`, making some small changes to the `LaTeX` source to replace obsolete packages.

+Run `bash make_manual.sh` from within this directory to build the PDF manual.